GAuravY19/customer-churn/README.md

 11. **Flask-WTF**: An extension for Flask that integrates with WTForms, providing a robust form handling and validation library for web applications.

 These libraries collectively enable efficient data processing, robust machine learning model development, and a user-friendly web interface, ensuring the Insurance Premium Calculator project is both powerful and easy to use.

+## Contributing

+We welcome contributions to enhance the Insurance Premium Calculator.
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit them (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request detailing your changes.